emissary-ingress/emissary/concepts/overview.md

 # Ambassador 101

-The Ambassador Edge Stack is an API gateway and an all-in-one edge stack that was designed from the ground up to support independent development teams working with cloud native technologies like Kubernetes, provide self-service functionality, and work best with declarative configuration.
+The Ambassador Edge Stack is an comprehensive, self-service edge stack that was designed from the ground up to support independent development teams working with cloud native technologies like Kubernetes, provide self-service functionality, and work best with declarative configuration.
 This section of the documentation provides a high-level overview of key concepts for any team looking to use the Ambassador Edge Stack.

 **The Ambassador Edge Stack core concepts include...**